ModOrganizer2/modorganizer/README.txt

 	c) currently, there are references to zlibstatic in the following 2 project files:
 		./bsatk/bsatk.pro
 		./hookdll/hookdll.pro

+	Please note if building this, you need to switch OFF -DZLIB_WINAPI ...

 2) After building, I try to open {MOPROJECTPATH}\outputd\ModOragnizer.exe and get this error "The program can't start because QtDeclaratived4.dll is missing from your computer.
 Try reinstalling the program to fix this problem."